 Evansville Christian Life Center is the lead agency for local anti-poverty strategies.
 They have programs including Bridges out of Poverty and GAIN, which actively moves people out of poverty and off the need for assistance.
 Bridges out of Poverty is a program which works with business and agencies who serve poverty-level families, and encourages them to adopt and implement policies to better serve, and help them toward independence.
 The Results group actively campaigns for temporary assistance to help poverty-level families get back on their feet.
+The 30 Days of Poverty is a month-long campaign at the community level to help those in poverty (https://restoringpeople.com/services/30daysofpoverty/).

 These anti-poverty programs are interwoven and are a collaboration of the entire community.
 While Evansville Christian Life Center is the lead agency, hundreds of churches and community organizations participate locally.
+The local anti-poverty think tank is community driven and will expand on our current anti-poverty strategies.